 In 1881, beginning at Old Fort Sumner (in Lincoln County) in New Mexico

-The two main characters in the revisionsitic western were aging outlaws (who reluctantly faced the slow death of the "Old West").
-They were outlaw-turned-lawman Pat Garrett (James Coburn) and anti-hero outlaw Billy the Kid (Kris Kristofferson) (aka William Bonney).
+Set in New Mexico in 1881, the tale was about the continuing confrontation between outlaw-turned-lawman Sheriff Pat Garrett (James Coburn), and his notorious old friend, anti-hero outlaw Billy the Kid (Kris Kristofferson) (aka William Bonney).
 Both were aging and viewing the handwriting on the wall - reluctantly facing the slow death of the "Old West" by desecrating future forces of corrupting, cold-hearted capitalism.
 The two were joined by enigmatic stranger Alias (folk singer Bob Dylan in his first screen role, and singing the memorable "Knockin' on Heaven's Door").

 Garrett was named sheriff of Lincoln County to defeat his old friend Billy the Kid.
 Although Billy was successfully jailed and awaiting execution, he escaped by shooting two deputy sheriffs.
-In Santa Fe, Garrett was hired by the Santa Fe Ring, a group of wealthy (and corrupt) New Mexico cattle-land barons, attorneys and speculators including the governor (Jason Robards Jr.) and cattle baron Chisum (Barry Sullivan).
+Then, in Santa Fe, Garrett was hired by the Santa Fe Ring, a group of wealthy (and corrupt) New Mexico cattle-land barons, politicians, attorneys and greedy speculators, including the governor (Jason Robards Jr.) and cattle baron Chisum (Barry Sullivan).
 He was commissioned to bring in Billy and end his killing sprees and cattle rustling.

 Billy ignored Garrett's wise advice about escaping to Mexico, and met his fateful end at the hands of his friend.
 Garrett stalked Billy (back at Fort Sumner rather than fleeing to Mexico) while he was making love to Maria (real-life wife Rita Coolidge) and killed him point-blank.
-Ironically, 28 years later in 1909 near Las Cruces, New Mexico, Garrett was ambushed and assassinated by men working for the Santa Fe Ring, who had earlier hired him to kill Billy - a Faustian conclusion.
+The film ended 28 years later in 1909 near Las Cruces, New Mexico, when Garrett was ambushed and ironically assassinated by the same group, the Santa Fe Ring, who had earlier hired him to kill Billy - a Faustian conclusion.

 Blazing Saddles (1974)